santiontanon/talesofpopolon/README.md

 ## Compatibility

 The game was designed to be played on MSX1 computers with at least 16KB of RAM.
-I used the Philips VG8020 as the reference machine (since that's the MSX I owned as a kid), but I've tested it in some other machines using OpenMSX v0.13, if you detect an incompatibility, please let me know!
+I used the Philips VG8020 as the reference machine (since that's the MSX I owned as a kid), but I've tested it in some other machines using OpenMSX v0.13.
+If you detect an incompatibility, please let me know!

+That being said, if the game detects that you are running on a Panasonic MSX2+ with turbo, then turbo will be activated to get 50% more speed.
+Also, if the game detects you are running it on a Turbo R, the game will switch to the R800 CPU to also take advantage from the extra speed (you can press "R" while playing the game to switch between the different CPU modes in a Turbo R).

 ## Notes: